 When selecting a software watchdog value, always set the value higher than the longest expected sweep time to prevent accidental expiration.
 For Constant Sweep mode, allowance for over sweep conditions should be considered when selecting the software watchdog timer value.

-Refer to Section, A-3.6 for EGD Sweep Impact for RX3i CPE302/CPE305/CPE310 and RSTi-EP CPE100/CPE115 Embedded Ethernet Interface.
+Refer to EGD Sweep Impact for RX3i CPE302/CPE305/CPE310 and RSTi-EP CPE100/CPE115 Embedded Ethernet Interface.

 The watchdog timer continues during interrupt execution.
 Queuing of interrupts within a single sweep may cause watchdog timer expiration.